Nurse Midwifery: Career Overview

 Thinking of a career as a nurse midwife?
 See if you can bring new life to a trending career field.

-Nurse midwifery is a nursing specialization dealing with pregnancy, labor, and postpartum concerns.
+Nurse midwifery is a nursing specialization dealing with pregnancy, labor and delivery, and postpartum concerns.
 As a nurse midwife, you’ll work with mothers to ensure their safety during the childbirth process as well as the safety of their newborn child.

 While nurse midwifery has its roots in traditional birthing practices, the use of midwives is still a popular choice in modern times.